Jankel Adler: Early life and work

+Late career

 With the outbreak of World War II in 1939, he volunteered for the Polish army that had been reconstituted in France; in 1941 he was discharged for health reasons and lived thereafter in Kirkcudbright in Scotland where his work at this time included his Venus of Kirkcudbright.
 In 1943 he moved to London, and around 1945 a wealthy patron, Jimmy Bomford, arranged for him to live at Aldbourne, Wiltshire.
 He later learned that none of his nine siblings in Poland had survived The Holocaust.
 Adler died in Whitley Cottage in Aldbourne on 25 April 1949 at the age of 53, and is buried at the Jewish cemetery in Bushey, Hertfordshire.

 Work

 Adler was strongly influenced by Picasso and Léger.
 He enjoyed experimenting with materials, for example sand admixtures.
 He often painted Jewish subjects, and painted a few abstract compositions.